yvonne0711/sales-tracker/subscriptions/README.md

 Defines the container configuration for the subscription script.

 - **`test_subsciptions.py`**
-Includes unit tests for the corresponding the file
+Includes unit tests for the corresponding the file.

 ## Getting Started